Svensmark/Astro-Vanguard/README.md

 Your code has been rated at 9.36/10

 Run pylint yourself with this line:
-> OBS! requeres pylint to be installed
+> OBS! requires pylint to be installed

 ```powershell
 pylint $(git ls-files '*.py')